victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 title: "What Is Javascript Hoisting"
 date: 2016-09-18 11:41:40
 image: '/assets/img/wat_hoisting.jpg'
-description: "Have you ever wondered what this fancy word means, or why sometimes your variables behave in an unexpected way.
+description: "Have you ever wondered what this fancy word means?
+Or why sometimes your variables behave in an unexpected way?
 Today I will explain."
 main-class: 'dev'
 color: '#637a91'
 tags:
 - javascript
 - fundations
 categories:
-twitter_text: "Have you ever wondered what this fancy word means, or why sometimes your variables behave in an unexpected way.
+twitter_text: "Have you ever wondered what this fancy word means?
+Or why sometimes your variables behave in an unexpected way?
 Today I will explain."
-introduction: "Have you ever wondered what this fancy word means, or why sometimes your variables behave in an unexpected way.
+introduction: "Have you ever wondered what this fancy word means?
+Or why sometimes your variables behave in an unexpected way?
 Today I will explain."
 ---

 ## 9 Thousand feet view about hoisting